TallisHe/Automotive_Design_Copilot/README.md

 # Automotive_Design_Copilot
-a SD based quick rendering tool
+Co-creation with AI in car design with ADC project(a SD based car design tool)